spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/professional-services-engineering/engagement-mgmt/tracking-opps/index.html.md

 - **ClosedWon** is determined by the associated SFDC opportunity going into closed/won status.
 This is done with the `proposal:Closed_Won` label
 - **ClosedLost** is determined by the associated SFDC opportunity going into closed/lost status OR the scoping issue not having any activity for a period of 2 months.
 This is done with the `proposal:Closed_Lost` label.
 This helps us be objective with what should be considered Closed/Lost.
 This is a general principle and can be overridden by an EM if the opportunity is still active, but has not had contribution within the last two months.

 As we have a quarterly reporting cycle, we need to know the quarter in which these opportunity scoping issues closed.
-We accomplish that by adding the `close_qtr::Q322` label to any issue that goes to closed won or lost.
+We accomplish that by adding the close_qtr::QXYY ( example:`close_qtr::Q322` ) label to any issue that goes to closed won or lost.

-Naturally when we talk about closed/lost, we want to capture the reason behind this to identify trends.
-To accomplish this, for each opportunity that we deem to be closed lost we should add one of the following labels:
-- `Lost::budget`
-- `Lost::scheduling`
-- `Lost::unknown`
-- `Lost::NoServiceFit`

 ### Other Labels Used for Tracking Scoping Issues
 - `EM_Status` - manually added to scoping issues as a visual to see what the EM needs to follow up on